 Compressible Flow: We know that fluids are classified as Incompressible and Compressible fluids.
 Incompressible fluids do not undergo significant changes in density as they flow.
 In general, liquids are incompressible; water being an excellent example.
 In contrast compressible fluids do undergo density changes.

 Gases are generally compressible; air being the most common compressible fluid we can find.
-Compressible fluids.
+Compressibility of gases leads to many interesting features such as shocks, which are absent for incompressible fluids.

 Gas dynamics is the discipline that studies the flow of compressible fluids and forms an important branch of Fluid Mechanics.
 In this book we give a broad introduction to the basics of compressible fluid flow.